 No theory of Harmony other than mine offers an explanation for resolutions like these.
 How can we resolve from the tonic to the tonic, Rameau?
 How can we resolve from a I-chord to a I-chord, Hugo Reimann?
 How can we resolve from less tones onto more tones, Harry Partch?
 The answer is: intervals don’t matter; roman numerals don't matter; only Tonal resemblance matters!

-The second way we can distort a meta-tone is harmonically - that is, by displacing its harmonics from their natural places in the harmonic series, thereby corrupting the structure.
+The second way we can create a harmonic progression is by changing the meta-tone's harmonicity - that is, by displacing the sub-tones from their places in the meta-tonal series.

 For instance, let's take a fairly strong consonance, C1:[ST 2 3 4 5], and then detune ST5 slightly upwards: